 - changes in your mental status, such as confusion or lethargy

 - dark urine

 - a decrease in urine volume

-- swelling (edema) in the hands, feet, or face
+- swelling, or edema, in your hands, feet, or face

 - blood urea nitrogen (BUN) and creatinine level tests

-- serum complement C3 nephritic factor level test
+- a serum complement C3 nephritic factor level test

 - decreased urine output